cys0530/cys0530/README.md

 - 👋 Hi, I’m @cys0530
 - 👀 I’m interested in pentest
-- 🌱 I’m currently learning thm
+- 🌱 I’m currently learning web knowledge
-- 💞️ I’m looking to collaborate on hacking
+- 💞️ I’m looking to collaborate on making friend
 - 📫 How to reach me 微信：ChenYiSheng0530

 <!---